-Former HealthSouth Corp Chief Executive Richard Scrushy was ordered to pay $2.9 billion on Thursday after a judge said he was responsible for a massive accounting fraud that nearly brought down the hospital chain.
+Former HealthSouth Corp boss Richard Scrushy was ordered to pay $2.9 billion on Thursday after a judge found him responsible for an accounting fraud that nearly brought down the hospital chain.

 Scrushy knew of and actively participated in fraud, state court Judge Allwin Horn said in a written ruling.

 The former chief executive, 56, was very disappointed by the ruling and will appeal, said his attorney Jack McNamee.